godekmit/100-days-of-code/log.md

 **Thoughts**: It's been a couple weeks from the first day, but I still want to keep progressing

 **Link to work**: codebat, w3resource.com, hackerrank

+### Day 1: January 19, 2022

+**Today's Progress**: Completed about 15 practice problems from w3resource, although they weren't super hard ones.

+**Thoughts**: I think that tomorrow I should find more challenging problems, so that I can learn lists, dicts, tuples, functions, etc.

+**Link to work**: codebat, w3resource.com,